 Longer term, Google’s willingness to invest in bold new projects outside its core competency as a search engine could be precisely what allows it to continue as a growth stock despite hundreds of billions in annual revenue.

-A line item dubbed “Google other,” which includes its Pixel mobile phones and Google Play, enjoyed revenue growth of more than 35% in the third quarter to $5.5 billion.
-According to management, Google Play app and game downloads were particularly strong as people stuck at home hopped on their phones to blow off steam.
+A line item dubbed “Google other,” which includes its Pixel mobile phones, Google Play and soon FitBit, enjoyed revenue growth of more than 26% in the fourth quarter to $6.67 billion.
+According to management, the Google Play app and game downloads were particularly strong as people stuck at home hopped on their phones to blow off steam, while non-advertising revenue from YouTube (i.e., subscriptions) contributed to the increase as well.

 Cons to Buying GOOG Stock

-There’s nothing Alphabet can do about macroeconomic headwinds, and unfortunately there’s nothing the company can do about the fact that Amazon.com ( AMZN) exists — and is attacking the search giant on all fronts.
+Unfortunately, there’s nothing the company can do about the fact that Amazon exists — and is attacking the search giant on all fronts.

-Taken in concert, these trends don’t look particularly good for Alphabet or inspire much confidence in its ability to churn out company-changing profits anytime soon.
-Amazon beat Google to market by years in smart speakers and cloud computing, GOOG’s Pixel phone has thus far proven unable to dislodge Apple’s ( AAPL) iPhone from its perch, and the company even tried to copy Facebook with its ill-fated and largely ignored Google+ social network, which was finally discontinued after seven ho-hum years.
+Taken in concert, these trends don’t inspire much confidence in Alphabet’s ability to churn out company-changing profits anytime soon.
+Amazon beat Google to market by years in smart speakers and cloud computing, GOOG’s Pixel phone has thus far proven unable to dislodge Apple‘s ( AAPL) iPhone from its perch, and the company recently threw in the towel on its Stadia video game studio.

 In mid-2019, news broke that the Department of Justice had opened an antitrust inquiry into the company.
 Now that investigation has been completed, and the DOJ has decided to move forward with what will be one of the biggest and most closely followed antitrust lawsuits of all time.